 Consensus estimating administratively began in 1970 and was limited to forecasts of the General Revenue Fund.
 However, the law formally establishing the conference process in statute did not pass until 1985 (85-26, LOF).
-The use of consensus forecasting to support planning and budgeting processes has expanded in the years since, and there are now ten estimating conferences.
+The use of consensus forecasting to support the planning and budgeting process has expanded in the years since, and there are now ten estimating conferences formally identified in statute: